Plant Kingdom | Classification, Characteristics, Life cycle, Example,

 Corolla – It is made up of petals.

-In this, the megaspore gets transformed into the pistil and inside this pistil, there is a sporangium which is called the ovule and this ovule later develops into a seed.
-It is covered with a cover, hence it is called angiosperm.
+In this, the megaspore transforms into the pistil.
+Inside this pistil, there is a sporangium called the ovule, which later develops into a seed.
+The seed is covered with a cover.
+Hence, it is called angiosperm.

-Inside this ovule, there are two coverings and inside it, there is a tissue which is called the ovule body in this ovule body, there was a big cell which is called the megaspore mother cell.
-Meiosis takes place in this cell and four megaspores are formed out of which three are destroyed and one megaspore remains which is haploid.
+Inside this ovule are two coverings; inside it is a tissue called the ovule body.
+This ovule body has a big cell called the megaspore mother cell.
+Meiosis occurs in this cell, and four megaspores are formed, out of which three are destroyed, and one megaspore remains, which is haploid.

-Now the haploid nucleus inside it divides to form 2 to 4 to 8 nuclei, out of which two nuclei come together in the middle and these nuclei are covered with a cell wall, now eight nuclei become seven cells.
-The whole structure is called Embryosac.
+Now, the haploid nucleus inside divides to form 2 to 4 to 8 nuclei, two of which come together in the middle.
+These nuclei are covered with a cell wall, and eight nuclei become seven cells.
+The whole structure is called an Embryosac.

-It contains an egg or female gamete, hence it is also called the female gametophyte, after a male gamete or pollen grain comes, germinates, and after a pollen tube is formed and two male gametes come inside this pollen tube.
-One of the male gametes fuses with the egg to form a zygote.
+It contains an egg or female gamete.
+Hence.
+Hence, it is also called the female gametophyte; after a male gamete or pollen grain comes, it germinates, and after a pollen tube is formed, two male gametes come inside this pollen tube.
+One of the male gametes fuses with the Egg to form a zygote.

-And the second male gamete in the middle of which the two nuclei are together is called the primary endosperm nucleus.
-By fusion with it, a triploid cell is formed which is called a primary endosperm cell.
+The second male gamete in the middle of which the two nuclei are together is called the primary endosperm nucleus.
+A triploid cell is formed by fusion with it, called a primary endosperm cell.
 This endosperm nourishes the zygote.
 After this, the main plant body is formed.

 Some important questions and answers are given in the article.